nitinparasa/LSRE-Nitin-Parasa/Seminars/seminarnotes.md

 Seminar 2:

-[1] Regnell & Brinkkemper “Market-Driven Requirements Engineering for Software Products” (Chapter 13 in Engineering and Management of Software Requirements)
+[1]Weerd & Brinkkemper “Towards a reference framework for software product management” [2] Regnell & Brinkkemper “Market-Driven Requirements Engineering for Software Products” (Chapter 13 in Engineering and Management of Software Requirements)

 Question 3: What is Technical Product Management?

+According to [1]:
 Technical Product Management is the process of defining market requirements and packaging these features into various releases.
 This involves a close interaction with the development team, key customers, market analysts, etc.

 Question 4: What is roadmapping?
 How can you do it large scale?

 Roadmap is a list of the product releases that are determined to come over a time frame of three to five years.
-Especially for large scale or market driven requirements engineering where the costs and cosequences of a vendor change being large it is better to involve the customer in the roadmap decision-making.
+Especially for large scale or market driven requirements engineering where the costs and cosequences of a vendor change being large it is better to involve the customer in the roadmap decision-making[2].
 Roadmaps help organizations identify important objectives and highlights the resources required to achieve those objectives.
 Roadmapping has many uses both for the corporate and industry level organizations.
-They are[1]:
+They are:

 1. Development of a consesnsus about a set of needs and the resources required to fulfil those needs.
 2. Provision of a mechanism that helps in forecasting the technology devlopments in the target areas in the years to come.